Razorsixfive/Razorsixfive/README.md

 - 👋 Hi, I’m @Razorsixfive
-- 👀 I’m interested in in code in python, c# sql og computer security and so on
+- 👀 I’m interested in in code in python, c#, sql, HTML and css and so on
-- 🌱 I’m currently learning c#, HTML and css
-- 📫 How to reach me just write to me here
+- am very interested in cyber security, pentest and so on.